openmm/openmm/docs-source/usersguide/application.rst

 “Extra particles” are particles that do not represent ordinary atoms.
-This includes the virtual interaction sites used in many water models, Drude particles, etc.  If you are using a force field that involves extra particles, you must add them to the Topology.
+This includes the virtual interaction sites used in many water models, Drude particles, etc.  If you are using a force field that involves extra particles, you must add them to the :class:`Topology`.
 To do this, call:
 ::

     modeller.addExtraParticles(forcefield)